Moving Out Scripts: What to Say to Your Roommate

 Figuring out how to tell your roommate you're moving out is one of those life tasks nobody teaches you.
 It feels loaded.
 You might worry about hurting their feelings, leaving them stuck with rent, or turning the remaining weeks in your shared space into an awkward standoff.
 So you put it off.
 You drop vague hints.
 You spiral.

-Here's the thing: this conversation doesn't have to be a disaster.
+This conversation doesn't have to be a disaster.
 With the right timing, the right words, and a clear plan, you can move out without blowing up a friendship or creating unnecessary stress.
 Below, you'll find actual scripts — word-for-word phrases you can adapt to your situation — plus a framework for handling the most common reactions.

 Before You Say Anything: Prepare Your Foundation